 You’ll need to apply for retrospective consent.
 We may grant you a licence for retrospective consent if the work that‘s been done meets certain criteria and workmanship standards.
 We’ll assess your application and decide whether we can grant consent.
 We may ask you to carry out additional work, remove or reinstate recent work before we can give you retrospective consent.

-For a detailed explanation of this process, please see the retrospective consent process map (pdf) which outlines the steps involved and gives an estimated timeframe for a licence to be granted.
+For a detailed explanation of retrospective consent see this process map which outlines the steps involved and gives an estimated timeframe for a licence to be granted.

 If you need any help completing the form or would like more information, please contact us on 020 8753 4005 or firstname.lastname@example.org